PerryPengLi/scraper/README.md

     CBOE, The Chicago Board Option Exchange, provides its Market Statistics Summary Data through the following page. http://www.cboe.com/data/mktstat.aspx
-    By default, this page provides the last trading day's market Statistics Summary Data; It also contains an input field that let you select any date in the past to get that day's historical data, you must enter the date in the the         format of mm/dd/yyyy.
+    By default, this page provides the last trading day's market Statistics Summary Data; It also contains an input field that let you select any date in the past to get that day's historical data, you must enter the date in the             format of mm/dd/yyyy.

     Apparently, if I want to get Q3 2015 trading volume data, from 07/01/2015 to 09/30/2015, entering the date one by one manually is a tedious job.
 That's why I wanted to write this Python program to do the job